-It’s what gets you thinking in terms of melodic phrases, and thus, make it possible to actually create them.
+It’s what gets you thinking in terms of melodic phrases, and thus, makes it possible to actually create them.

 You’re probably learning other musicians’ guitar riffs by now, but power chords actually make it possible to create your own riffs.

-The power chord not only sounds great, especially with distortion applied, but is simple and easy to use.
+The power chord not only sounds great, especially with a distortion applied but is simple and easy to use.

 Start writing your first power chord riffs now!

 In the section on guitar scales, I told you that you can use them as a path (and arpeggios as benches).